tenzir/tenzir/web/docs/about/why-vast.md

 [arrow]: https://arrow.apache.org

 :::note Recommendation
-Unlike a heavy-weight legacy SIEM, VAST is highly embeddable so that you can run it everywhere: containerized in the public cloud, in the data center in the private cloud, on bare-metal appliances deep in the network, or at the edge.
+Unlike a heavy-weight legacy SIEM, Tenzir is highly embeddable so that you can run it everywhere: containerized in the public cloud, in the data center in the private cloud, on bare-metal appliances deep in the network, or at the edge.
 :::

-## VAST vs. Data Warehouses
+## Tenzir vs. Data Warehouses

 Data warehouses and
 [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing) engines